trentpark8800/zindi-hydropower-challenge/README.md

 ## Overview and Objectives

-This notebook presents the final solution for the IBM SkillsBuild Hydropower Climate Optimisation Challenge.
-The task is to predict future energy load generation (in kWh) in the remote Kalam region of Pakistan using a combination of micro-hydropower plant (MHP) data and local climate data.
+This project presents my analysis, initial attempts and final solution for the IBM SkillsBuild Hydropower Climate Optimisation Challenge.
+The task was to predict future energy load generation (in kWh) in the remote Kalam region of Pakistan using a combination of micro-hydropower plant (MHP) data and local climate data.

 ### Purpose
 The aim of this solution is to enable accurate 31-day-ahead forecasting of daily power usage, which is crucial for optimizing energy distribution, reducing waste, and improving the resilience of off-grid communities reliant on hydropower.